How long does it usually take to go from great idea to product/market fit, and what type of investment fits every stage?

 Prove there is a problem

-It is easy to define the problem and the ideal early customer segment in a brainstorming session, but to prove that it is actually a problem and the problem is big enough to pay for, takes time.
-There are weekends like Startup Weekend and Evolv that help you run through the exploration phase, but you have to realize that the validation you get from talking to people on the street is purely an initial validation and you have to really find your first early customers and make sure you validate with them instead.
-The first phase sounds like an easy one you can do quickly, but it is the foundation of your whole business model.
+It is easy to define the problem and the ideal early customer segment in a brainstorming session, but to prove that it is actually a problem and big enough to pay for takes time.
+There are weekends like Startup Weekend that help you run through the exploration phase.
+Still, you have to realize that the validation you get from talking to people on the street is purely an initial validation, and you have to really find your first early customers and make sure you validate with them instead.
+The first phase sounds like an easy one you can do quickly, but it is your whole business model’s foundation.
 It is very likely that when you reach the revenue model validation phase, you have to go all the way back and re-evaluate the choices you have made here.